SentineNet-AI-SpringBoard/Clause-AI/README.md

+Project Overview: ClauseAI Contract Analysis System This repository contains a multi-stage pipeline designed to automate the extraction and analysis of key provisions within legal contracts.
+By leveraging a multi-agent architecture, the system provides structured insights into legal risks and financial obligations

 Project Architecture
 The project is organized into two primary milestones that move from raw data preparation to autonomous AI analysis.